dorinabrle/business-roi-framework-ai/README2.md

 ## About

-Created by [Dorina Buehrle](https://github.com/yourusername) - CRO/CFO at Lemony (building cascadeflow), fractional CFO for startups, PhD in Business Innovation, professional translator of "but the architecture is really clean" into "here's the business case."
+Created by [Dorina Buehrle](https://github.com/yourusername) - CBO/CFO at Lemony (building [cascadeflow](https://github.com/lemony-ai/cascadeflow)), fractional CFO for startups, PhD in Business Innovation, professional translator of "but the architecture is really clean" into "here's the business case."

 Part of the [awesome-tech-to-business](https://github.com/yourusername/awesome-tech-to-business) collection.